dipaloke/digitalhippo/README.md

 - We are using mongoDB.
 - We use tRPC to make both FrontEnd and BackEnd typeSafe.
 - Resend is used for sending email verification.
 - using origin, users will be redirected to sign-in page if user Authentication fails & redirect back where user was after signing in.
 - Same User can buy or sell a product.
 - Product images will be directly associated with the user not with the product to prevent users from accessing all the media files from other users.(Only for Dashboard not frontend)
 - 4 products will be rendered side by side.
 Each products will have Image slider.
 - Single product page will contain breadcrumbs.
+- People can add/remove products to cart, also can clear the cart.

 ## Packages :